PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 To access file-related options, click the "File" menu (**A**) located in the top menu bar.

 ##### a).
 Import Extra Files
-Click "Import Files" (**B**) which will open a pop-up window where you can upload additional expression files.
+Click "Import Files" (**B**) which will open a pop-up window where the user can upload additional expression files.
+Take note that **only expression files are accepted here-annotation files are not supported**.

 ![ExtraFile_Image2](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/ExtraFile_Image2.png)
 *Fig.4b.
 Upload extra files page*

-- In the pop-up window, click "Choose Files" (**C**), the user can select multiple files and note that **only expression files are accepted here-annotation files are not supported**.
+- In the pop-up window, click "Choose Files" (**C**), the user can select multiple expression files.
 - After selecting the extra files, click the "Add" button (**D**) to upload them.
 This will trigger reprocessing the mapping and displaying the previously selected number of top pathways from all expression files.

 ##### b).
 Export Pathway Visualisation